wyatt8740/IBM3161-font/X11/README.md

 This is such a PCF font.

-Copy it to the correct directory (example: on my machine this is `/usr/share/fonts/X11/misc/`).
+Copy it to the correct directory (example: on my machine this could be `/usr/share/fonts/X11/misc/`).

 You may have to run `update-fonts-dir` in order to make this font appear in, say, `xfontsel`.
 I manually added the entry to `fonts.dir` in the directory I installed it in on my machine.

+Since `update-fonts-dir` appears debian-specific, you may want to try using `mkfontdir` (see the X.org [documentation](https://www.x.org/releases/X11R6.8.2/doc/fonts2.html#10) if that is the case.)

+You may additionally need to run `xset fp rehash` to make it appear after this has been done, if you don't want to restart your X server.

 ### Make the PCF work in X programs
 First, copy the PCF file to the same location you copied the TTF and/or OTB's